 The Interstellar Medium* Group @ STScI

-The Interstellar Medium Group at the Space Telescope Science Institute (STScI) is a collaboration between STScI research staff, associated external collaborators, and the students and postdocs with whom they work.
+The Interstellar Medium* Group at the Space Telescope Science Institute (STScI) is a collaboration between STScI research staff, associated external collaborators, and the students and postdocs with whom they work.
 We meet weekly, pool resources and expertise, and collaborate on research projects.
-We focus on interstellar, circumstellar, and circumgalactic media mainly at low redshift.
+We focus on interstellar, circumstellar, and circumgalactic media, mainly in nearby galaxies.
+But our interests are diverse and we often use stars and stellar populations in our analyses; hence the *.
 We hang out on the West 4th floor of the Rotunda.

 Lifecycle of Metals